 - contingent consideration recognised by an acquirer in a business combination – subsequently measured at fair value.

 Financial liabilities should only be derecognised from the financial statements when and only when they are extinguished – i.e., when such obligations are discharged or cancelled or expire.
 Some considerations also need to be given to determine whether financial liabilities need to be derecognised in a situation where the borrower and lender modify the terms of debt instruments.
 When the terms of debt instruments are modified, modification/extinguishment gain or loss will be recognised in the financial statements.

 Liabilities are generally presented in the statement of financial position based on the nature of the liability.
 Liabilities of different nature and function will not be aggregated following the presentation principles in MFRS 101 Presentation of Financial Statements unless they are immaterial.
 We have discussed this principle of materiality and aggregation in Considerations for the presentation of financial statements.
 In addition, liabilities will also be presented based on the current and non-current classification in the statement of financial position, except where an entity presents its statement of financial position based on liquidity.
 Liability will be classified as current when:

 - an entity expects to settle the liability in its normal operating cycle;

 - an entity holds the liability primarily for the purpose of trading;

 - the liability is due to be settled within twelve months after the reporting period; or

 - an entity does not have an unconditional right to defer settlement of the liability for at least 12 months after the reporting period.

 Liabilities that do not meet any of the principles above are classified as non-current liabilities.
 The current classification practice may, however, be affected following the amendments made by the International Accounting Standards Board (“IASB”) on the above principles.
-On how the classification practice may change, we have covered this in our article – Classification of financial liabilities in the financial statements: What will change?
+On how the classification practice may change, we have covered this in our article – Classification of Financial Liabilities in MFRS 101: What will change?